Recipes with Paprika

 What does smoked paprika go with?

 One of the best ways to use smoked paprika is in dry spice rubs and seasonings.
-I find that the spice goes particularly well with chicken, like in this smoked paprika rub for chicken and this chicken wing dry rub.
+The spice is great on chicken, like in this smoked paprika rub for chicken and this chicken wing dry rub.

-Smoked paprika also adds great flavor and smokiness to soups and sauces, such as this broccoli sausage soup and this paprika sauce.
-It's also a great ingredient to use together with melted cheese, like in these stuffed peppers with cream cheese and bacon.
+Smoked paprika also adds great flavor and smokiness to soups and sauces, like this broccoli sausage soup and this paprika sauce.
+It's also a great ingredient to use with melted cheese, like in these stuffed peppers with cream cheese and bacon.

 Hungarian paprika:

 Hungarian paprika has a sharp and intense paprika flavor without the smoky taste typical of Spanish paprika.
-It adds spiciness and flavor, like in this pulled chicken recipe or this homemade seasoning salt.
+It adds spiciness and flavor, like in this pulled chicken recipe.

 You can also use Hungarian and Spanish paprika together.
-When combined, the two spices create a nice sharp, intense and smoky flavor that works great when you want to marinate cajun chicken or make a pulled pork rub.
+The two spices create a nice sharp, intense and smoky flavor.
+The combination works great when you want to marinate cajun chicken or make a pulled pork rub.

 Cooking with paprika: